-In MySQL 5.5.5 and later, during a new installation, the server boot scripts are installed, but the MySQL server is not started at the end of the installation, since the status of the server during an unattended installation is not known.
+In MySQL 5.5.5 and later, during a new installation using RPM packages, the server boot scripts are installed, but the MySQL server is not started at the end of the installation, since the status of the server during an unattended installation is not known.

 If something goes wrong, you can find more information in the binary installation section.
 See Chapter 1, Installing MySQL on Unix/Linux Using Generic Binaries.

 The accounts created in the MySQL grant tables for an RPM installation initially have no passwords.
 After starting the server, you should assign passwords to them using the instructions in Postinstallation Setup and Testing.

 useradd, groupadd, and

 appropriate administrative privileges, which is required for